bparanj/crystal/electronics/experiments/queue/transistor-controlled.md

 The paradox in a transistor amplifier with a controlled dynamic load arises from the conflict between the behavior of the controlled load and the current source driving the amplifier.
 The issue lies in the fact that the controlled load changes its impedance dynamically based on the signal, creating conditions that a current source "hates".
 Here’s the detailed explanation:

----
+### The Paradox

-### The Paradox: Current Source and Controlled Dynamic Load
+Current Source and Controlled Dynamic Load

 1. What a Current Source "Likes" and "Hates":
    - A current source "likes" high-impedance loads because they allow it to maintain a constant current with minimal effort.